ynshung/better-yt-shorts/README.md

 Control your YouTube Shorts just like a normal YouTube video!
 Features include progress bar, seeking, playback speed, auto skip and more.
 You can also customize the keybinds to your liking!

+## 🫵 Help us test Version 3!
+Help us test out the latest version at the [v3 branch](https://github.com/ynshung/better-yt-shorts/tree/v3) with multiple features and improved functionalities.
+Simply clone the repository, install the dependencies, start development mode and load the `dist` folder unpackaged (full guide [here](https://github.com/ynshung/better-yt-shorts/tree/v3#development-guide)).

+We encourage you to test out the version extensively, report any bugs and leave your suggestion in the issue page.
+Your help is greatly appreciated!
+Do note that it only works on Chrome currently and you need to manually check for update from time to time.

+Special thanks to [Adam Suth](https://github.com/adsuth) for the development of the project!

 ## Installation

 * ⚠️ **[NEW LINK]** Chrome Extension: https://chrome.google.com/webstore/detail/better-youtube-shorts/pehohlhkhbcfdneocgnfbnilppmfncdg